ankush91/Coq/README.md

 ->part3 - Presentation for Simply Typed Lambda Calculus and demonstrations of its Principles using proofs in Coq (Code).
 --
 # Dependencies
-To run the code we recommend to download the Coq IDE available from https://coq.inria.fr/ --
+To run the code we recommend to download the Coq IDE available from the website, https://coq.inria.fr/ --